quibitai/Qubit_RAG/README.md

 Quibit RAG is a modular, multi-tenant AI assistant platform that combines modern language models with retrieval techniques and a robust tool registry.
 It is built on Next.js, LangChain, and Supabase, and is designed for extensibility, maintainability, and real-time streaming.

+- **Client-Aware Configuration:** Each client receives a unique, context-aware experience, with custom prompts, tool access, and specialist personas driven by database configuration.
+- **General Chat Specialist:** A dedicated, client-contextualized "General Chat" specialist provides a helpful, conversational AI experience for standard chat contexts.
-- **Modular Tool Registry**: Easily add, remove, or update tools for document search, file handling, calendar, web search, and more
+- **Modular Tool Registry:** Easily add, remove, or update tools for document search, file handling, calendar, web search, and more.
-- **Streaming Responses**: Real-time chat and document updates via SSE
+- **Streaming Responses:** Real-time chat and document updates via SSE.
-- **Multi-Tenancy**: Client-aware context, permissions, and data isolation
+- **Multi-Tenancy:** Client-aware context, permissions, and data isolation.
-- **Modern UI**: Responsive, real-time interface with file upload and document editing
+- **Modern UI:** Responsive, real-time interface with file upload and document editing.
-- **Direct API Integrations**: Google Drive, Supabase, Tavily, Google Calendar (via n8n MCP), and more
+- **Direct API Integrations:** Google Drive, Supabase, Tavily, Google Calendar (via n8n MCP), and more.
-- **Prompt System**: Modular, context-aware prompt composition for orchestrator and specialist personas
+- **Prompt System:** Modular, context-aware prompt composition for orchestrator and specialist personas.

-## ✨ Key Features in v1.7.9

-- Modular tool registry with direct API integrations
-- Streaming chat and document updates
-- Multi-tenant support with row-level security
-- File upload and extraction (n8n used only for extraction/MCP)
-- Dynamic prompt system for orchestrator and specialists
-- Real-time document editor with debugging tools

-## ✨ Key Features in v1.8.0
+## ✨ Key Features in v2.0.0

-### [PLACEHOLDER: Add highlights for v1.8.0]
--
--
--
+- **Client-Aware Configuration System:** Prompts, tool access, and specialist personas are dynamically tailored per client using a unified configuration schema.
+See [Prompt Architecture and Configuration Guide](./Prompt%20Architecture%20and%20Configuration%20Guide.md).
+- **General Chat Specialist:** The "General Chat" context now uses a dedicated, client-contextualized specialist prompt, not the Orchestrator prompt.
+- **Unified Specialist Registry:** All specialists (including General Chat) are registered and managed centrally, ensuring no duplicates in the UI.
+- **Comprehensive Test Suite:** New unit and integration tests validate prompt generation, tool configuration, and client context injection.
+See [tests/prompts/README.md](./tests/prompts/README.md).
+- **Stable, Clean Baseline:** This version is a stable, working baseline for further development (e.g., artifact streaming).
+Tag and revert to this version as needed.

 ## 🏗️ Architecture